IBM/ims-explorer-about/README.md

 Configurations can be made in VS Code Extension settings in order to specify the following:

-- Java dependency Jar files for the IMS SQL service
 - Specific Java installations used for IMS connections
+- JVM arguments for the IMS Connection
-- Maximum heap size for IMS connections
+- Logging level for IMS Explorer logs
 - Storage location for extension data
-- Large list limit thresholds

 ## Configuring IMS workspaces

 Before getting started with an IMS project, ensure that the desired workspace for your IMS projects has been specified using the IMS Workspace status bar option.
 This option determines the location for the `ims.connections.json` file, and can provide a common location for IMS project files to be shared in source control.

+### Connection configuration options

+The `ims.connections.json` file supports additional configuration parameters for each connection:

+#### Show IMS Catalog metadata

+You can control the visibility of system-level IMS catalog DBDs and PSBs (those starting with the `DFSC` prefix) by setting the `showIMSCatalogs` parameter in your connection configuration in the `ims.connections.json` file.

+#### Auto-commit behavior

+SQL queries executed through IMS Explorer for VS Code use auto-commit mode by default.
+This means that each SQL statement is automatically committed immediately after execution.

+> **Note**: Auto-commit is always enabled and cannot be disabled.
+All SQL operations are committed automatically.

 ## Configuring Java

 The IMS Explorer for VS Code extension utilizes VS Code user settings to configure Java.
-These settings allow you to select the specific installation of Java to pick, in case you have several installations, as well as set parameters such as how much memory you want the language servers to use.
+These settings allow you to select the specific installation of Java to pick, in case you have several installations.
+Certain settings, such as how much memory you want the IMS Explorer for VS Code extension language servers to use, must be set at the JVM level.

 ### Selecting the Java installation to use